abesarah/Pewlett-Hackard-Analysis/README.md

 ![office](/Resources/office.jpg?raw=true=250x250)

 ### Purpose
-To determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+1. Determined the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

-To created a report of current employees about to reach retirement age.
+2. Created a report of current employees about to reach retirement age.

 ### Technologies Used:
 - PostgreSQL